CaymanFreeman/Clikr/README.md

 ## Install Location

-The default install location using the Windows installer is `C:\Program Files\EasyAutoClicker\`, unless a custom install location was specified.
+The install location using the Windows installer is `C:\Program Files\EasyAutoClicker\`, unless a custom install location was specified.

 ## Settings